 NORRAG was commissioned in late 2021 by the UNESCO Education 2030 Section to provide research and recommendations on how to improve the use of evidence in education policy, practice and planning to support the newly established SDG4-Education 2030 High-Level Steering Committee (HLSC) was assigned three functions:

-The NORRAG study (February 2022) addressed the first functional area: how the use of research evidence for policy, planning, and implementation could be promoted to more effectively work toward achieving Sustainable Development Goal 4 (SDG 4).
+The NORRAG study (published in February 2024) addressed the first functional area: how the use of research evidence for policy, planning, and implementation could be promoted to more effectively work toward achieving Sustainable Development Goal 4 (SDG 4).
 It draws on a survey, individual and group interviews, and a comparator case study with the public health sector.

 Two problems were identified: First, despite living in an era with a surplus of globally produced data and research, there is still limited uptake in policy, planning, and implementation.
 Secondly, global actors keep producing a great number of studies that are not used at the local level.
 These two broken feedback loops need to be closed.